Skip to content

 Can I use a third-party MCP server for Braze?

-Using a third-party MCP server for Braze data is not recommend.
+Using a third-party MCP server for Braze data is not recommended.
 Only use the official Braze MCP server hosted on PyPi.

-Why doesn’t the Braze MCP server offer PII or write access?
+Why doesn’t the Braze MCP server offer PII access?

 Can I reuse my API keys?